Active and sterile neutrino oscillations inside the Sun in a phenomenological (3+1+2)-model

-Investigation of spectral characteristics of neutrinos emitted from the Sun and Supernovae is among the basic methods used for adequate description of the processes occurring during the star evolution, as well as for understanding the fundamental properties of the neutrino.
-For instance, the solution of the solar neutrino deficit problem with the Mikheev--Smirnov--Wolfenstein (MSW) effect resulted in experimental discovery of neutrino oscillations, confirmation of the Standard Solar Model (SSM) and existence of neutrino masses.
-Determination of values of neutrino mass characteristics and mixing parameters, as well as a number and nature of different types of neutrinos is still an actual problem of the neutrino physics.
-As is expected, an exhaustive solution of these problems will be given in the Grand Unification Theory (GUT), for which a generally accepted version is not currently available [1].
-In a search of right direction of further development and extension of the Standard Model (SM) of the fundamental interactions and also creating the GUT, the various phenomenological models of neutrino are under investigations.
-At that, the obtained and expected results of both the carried out and the planned experiments such as PLANCK, KATRIN, GERDA, CUORE, BOREXINO, DoubleCHOOZ, SuperNEMO, KamLAND--Zen, EXO, IceCube, etc., are of decisive importance.
+Investigation of spectral characteristics of neutrinos emitted from the Sun and Supernovae is among methods used for adequate description of processes occurring during the star evolution, as well as for understanding the fundamental properties of neutrinos.
+For instance, the solution of the solar neutrino deficit problem with the Mikheyev--Smirnov--Wolfenstein (MSW) effect resulted in experimental discovery of neutrino oscillations and confirmation of the Standard Solar Model (SSM) as well as nonzero neutrino masses.
+Determination of values of neutrino masses and mixing parameters, as well as a number and nature of different types of neutrinos are still the open problems of the neutrino physics.
+As is expected, the final solution of these problems will be given taking into account experimental data concerning with a Grand Unification Theory (GUT), for which a generally accepted version is not currently available \cite{1}.
+To make a search for a requisite direction of extension of the Standard Model (SM) of the fundamental interactions to a certain GUT the various phenomenological models of neutrino are also under investigations.
+In this process the obtained and expected results of both carried out and planned experiments such as KATRIN, BOREXINO, DoubleCHOOZ, SuperNEMO, KamLAND--Zen, EXO, IceCube, DANSS, BEST, etc. are of a great importance.